9_Rendering 3D Scenes

 The second for

-loop also uses the same ticks
+loop then uses the same ticks

 values but sets them to the $y$-coordinates of horizontal lines instead.